freeCodeCamp/freeCodeCamp/README.md

 npm install -g gulp
 ```

-Edit your `.env` file with the following API keys accordingly (if you only use email login, only the `MONGOHQ_URL`, `SESSION_SECRET`, `MANDRILL_USER` and `MANDRILL_PASSWORD` fields are necessary.
+Edit your `.env` file with the following API keys accordingly.
+If you only use email login, only the `MONGOHQ_URL`, `SESSION_SECRET`, `MANDRILL_USER` and `MANDRILL_PASSWORD` fields are necessary.
 Keep in mind if you want to use more services you'll have to get your own API keys for those services.
+If you only use a subset or no OAuth2 authentication methods, you have to remove them from ```server/passport-providers.js``` otherwise the server will complain of missing clientID at launch.

 ```
 MONGOHQ_URL='mongodb://localhost:27017/freecodecamp'